MGDSoft/FixturesGeneratorBundle/README.md

 }
 ```

-And for test purpose is created tests/Fixtures/General/LoadTestUserFixture.php
+And for test purpose is created tests/Fixtures/General/LoadTestUserFixture.php.
+If you dont want this class you can disable in configuration

 ```php
 <?php